alf-tool/alf-core/doc/operators/relational/join.md

     # attribute they have in common)
     !{alf join suppliers supplies}

-    # The following example demontrates the cross join feature with a generated
+    # The following example demontrates the cartesian product with a generated
     # relation
     !{alf generator -- 3 -- num | alf join cities}